dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### In Practice: Immutability in JavaScript

 Functional programming in JS has gained a lot of momentum.
-But by design, JS is a very mutable language.
+But by design, JS is a very mutable, multi-paradigm language.
 Functional programming emphasizes _immutability_.
-Many other languages will raise errors when a developer tries to mutate an immutable object.
+Other functional languages will raise errors when a developer tries to mutate an immutable object.
 So how can we reconcile the innate mutability of JS when writing functional or functional reactive JS?

 When we talk about functional programming in JS, the word "immutable" is used a lot, but it's dependent on the developer to write their code with immutability in mind.
 For example, [Redux relies on a single, immutable state tree](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree).
 However, _JavaScript itself_ is capable of mutating the state object.
 To implement an immutable state tree, we need to [return a _new_](https://egghead.io/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread) [state object](https://egghead.io/lessons/javascript-redux-avoiding-object-mutations-with-object-assign-and-spread) each time the state changes.

 JavaScript objects [can also be frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) with `Object.freeze(obj)` [to make them immutable](http://adripofjavascript.com/blog/drips/immutable-objects-with-object-freeze.html).
-Note that this is _shallow_, meaning object values in a frozen object can still be mutated.
-To further ensure immutability, packages like [deep-freeze](https://www.npmjs.com/package/deep-freeze) can recursively freeze objects.
-Freezing and deep freezing are most practical when used in _tests_ rather than in application code.
-This way, tests will alert developers when mutations occur so they can be corrected and avoided in the actual build.
+Note that this is _shallow_, meaning object values within a frozen object can still be mutated.
+To further ensure immutability, [functions like Mozilla's deepFreeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [npm packages like deep-freeze](https://www.npmjs.com/package/deep-freeze) can recursively freeze objects.
+Freezing is most practical when used in _tests_ rather than in application code.
+This way, tests will alert developers when mutations occur so they can be corrected and avoided in the actual build without cluttering the core code.

 There are also libraries available to support immutability in JS.
 [Mori](http://swannodette.github.io/mori/) delivers persistent data structures based on Clojure.
 [Immutable.js](https://facebook.github.io/immutable-js/) by Facebook also provides immutable collections for JS.
 Utility libraries like [Underscore.js](http://underscorejs.org) and [lodash](http://www.lodash.com) provide methods and modules to promote a more immutable, [functional programming style](https://github.com/lodash/lodash/wiki/FP-Guide).